On one of the IDAM industry mail lists recently, a contributer noted in passing that:

 For more precision, maybe it would be useful to get into the habit of specifying the context whenever we talk of a Digital Identity.
 So here's a bit of mathematical nomenclature, but don't worry, it's not strenuous!

 Let's designate the identification performed by a Relying Party RP on a Subject S as IRP-S.

 If the RP has drawn on information provided by one "Identity Provider" (running with the dominant language for now), then we can write the identification as a function of the IdP:

 Identification = IRP-S(IdP)

 But it is still true that the end-point of identification is reached by the RP and not the IdP.

-We can generalise from this to imagine Relying Parties using more than one IdP in making the identification of a subject:
+We can generalise from this to imagine Relying Parties drawing on more than one IdP in reaching the point where the subject is identified, to the satisfaction of the RP:

 Identification = IRP-S(IdP1, IdP2)

 And then we could take things one step further, to recognise that the distinction between "identity providers" and "attribute providers" is arbitrary.
+Fundamentally identities and attributes are just pieces of information that factor into an RP's decision to accept or reject a Subject.
 So the most general formulation would show identification being a function of a number of attributes verified by the RP either for itself or on its behalf by external attribute providers:

 Identification = IRP-S(A1, A2,..., A2)